jackdbd/webhooks/README.md

 ## Development

+When developing handlers for [Stripe webhooks](https://stripe.com/docs/webhooks), you will need 2 terminals open to develop this application.
+In all other cases you will need 3 terminals open.
+I use [Tmux](https://github.com/tmux/tmux/wiki) for this.

+### Environment variables & secrets

 When developing an app for Cloudflare Workers or Cloudflare Pages with `wrangler dev`, you can set environment variables and secrets in a `.dev.vars` file.
 This file must be kept in the root directory of your project.
 Given that some secrets might be JSON strings, I like to keep them the [secrets](./secrets/README.md) directory.
 Then I generate the `.dev.vars` file using this script:

 ```sh